 Louisiana CPA requirements

-This page serves as a resource for your state's CPA licensure requirements and is current as of December 2019.
-Always consult with your state or jurisdiction's board of accountancy for the most current information.
+Wondering how to become a CPA in Louisiana?
+The first thing you’ll want to do on the road to becoming a CPA is to check the Louisiana CPA Exam requirements, as the Louisiana board will ultimately license you.
+This page serves as a resource for Louisiana’s CPA Exam and licensure requirements and is current as of June 2021.
+Always consult with Louisiana's board of accountancy for the most current information.

-Minimum education requirements
+Minimum education requirements in Louisiana

 - 24 semester (36 quarter) hours in business courses other than accounting

-- at least 3 semester (4 quarter) hours in commercial law as it affects accounting
+- At least 3 semester (4 quarter) hours in commercial law as it affects accounting

 - 24 semester (36 quarter) hours in upper-level accounting-related courses including:

 - 6 semester (8 quarter) hours in intermediate accounting